jbms/sphinx-immaterial/docs/customization.rst

     .. confval:: edit_uri

-        This is the url segment that is concatenated with repo_url to point readers to the document's source file.
-This is typically in the form of ``'blob/<branch name>/<docs source folder>'``.
+        This is the url segment that is concatenated with :confval:`repo_url` to point readers to the document's source file.
+This is typically in the form of ``"blob/<branch name>/<docs source folder>"``.
         Defaults to a blank string (which disables the edit icon).
 This is disabled for builds on ReadTheDocs as they implement their own mechanism based on the repository's branch or tagged commit.

     .. confval:: features

-        Some features that have been ported and can be enabled by specifying the features name in a list of strings.
+        Some features that have been ported from the mkdocs-material theme and can be enabled by specifying the features name in a list of strings.
 The following features are supported:

         - `navigation.expand <https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#navigation-expansion>`_